MickaelRigault/ztfquery/README.md

 You may also want to create the global variable `$ZTFDATA`.
 Data you will dump from IRSA will be saved in the same structure as in  IRSA using the directory pointed by `$ZTFDATA` as reference.

+# Example

+Check the notebooks/Connect.ipynb.

+More details coming soon.

 # IRSA Web IPA